Exxon CEO sticks to spending targets as oil prices tumble

 By Jennifer Hiller and Shariq Khan

-NEW YORK, March 5 (Reuters) - Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil XOM.N said on Tuesday it would stick to its spending plans even as its rivals trim costs.
+NEW YORK, March 5 (Reuters) - Two years into an ambitious growth plan to revive earnings at the largest U.S. oil company, Exxon Mobil XOM.N said on Thursday it would stick to its plans to "lean in" to spending even as its rivals trim costs.

-Exxon faces oil prices that have fallen over 20% this year, the lowest natural gas prices in decades, a long-term industry outlook too is clouded by a push toward cleaner fuel and pressure from investors for higher returns.
+Oil prices have fallen over 20% this year, the lowest natural gas prices in decades, and a long-term industry outlook is clouded as well by a push toward cleaner fuel and pressure from investors for higher returns.

-It plans to spend between $30 billion and $35 billion a year through 2025, with about $33 billion in capital expenditure this year.
+Still, Exxon sees a chance to grow while its peers underinvest in new projects.
+It plans to spend between $30 billion and $35 billion a year through 2025.
+Spending will rise from $31 billion last year to about $33 billion this year.

-The company's growth strategy "will lead to sustained improvement in shareholder value," Exxon's Chief Executive Officer Darren Woods said in New York, where the company held its annual investor day meeting.
+The company is "mindful of the current market environment," but will stay with its strategy of "leaning into this market when others have pulled back," Exxon's Chief Executive Darren Woods said at the company's annual investor day meeting.

+Exxon is likely "in for another tough year," said Biraj Borkhataria, analyst with RBC Europe Limited.
+With weak oil and gas prices and muted refining margins, Exxon will "barely" cover its capital spending with free cash flow and its dividend coverage will be "the worst" among its rivals, he said.

-On Tuesday, Exxon's closest U.S.-rival Chevron showed off its own war chest by highlighting it has up to $80 billion that it could use for shareholder returns over the next five years regardless of trading prices for oil.
+On Tuesday, Exxon's closest U.S.-rival Chevron said it has up to $80 billion in its war chest that it could use for shareholder returns over the next five years regardless of oil prices.

 The entire oil industry has fallen out of favor with investors, but Exxon, once the industry’s cash flow and profits leader, has tumbled particularly hard.